MOTHER TRUCKER HAT - BLACK - NENA & CO. X TIA BEE COLLAB

-Nena & Co.'s classic trucker cap featuring the Nena & Co. graphic on a leather patch and a mesh back.
+Nena & Co.'s classic trucker cap featuring Tia Bee's "Bad-A Mother Trucker" graphic embroidered in white and a mesh back.

 - Mesh back